GET STARTED | Get Your Fair Cash Offer Today

 Can You Sell Your House with a HELOC in Illinois?

 Many people in Illinois ask, “Can I sell my house if I have a Home Equity Line of Credit (HELOC)?”
-Selling a home with a HELOC is usually easy, but it’s important to know how the process works, especially if you’re thinking about selling your house.
+Selling a home with a HELOC is usually easy, but knowing how the process works is important, especially if you’re considering selling your house.
 You can sell a house with a HELOC (Home Equity Line of Credit), but there are some important steps to follow.
-When you sell your property, you need to pay off any remaining amount on your HELOC because the obligation to pay it back doesn’t go away just because you’re selling.
+When you sell your property, you must pay off any remaining amount on your HELOC because the obligation to pay it back doesn’t go away just because you’re selling.

 Will a HELOC Prevent Me from Selling My Home Illinois